Learning from Home

 To ensure that students continue to be successful in their education, it is important that students carry on with as much work as possible during their time off site.
 When at home, we want students to log into Google Classrooms and follow their school timetable, this will ensure they remain in a regular routine and they continue to receive a broad and balanced curriculum.
 We have exemplified this below.
-The level of provision offered will depend on what proportion of students are off site at any one time but will include: Live streamed lessons, pre-recorded lessons with ‘live’ teacher access and independent work.

 On a Monday Week A (AMon)

 Period 1: Science – they will log into their Google Science Classroom and work for an hour

 Period 2: English – they will log into their Google English Classroom and work for an hour

 Tutorial – we suggest they engage in independent reading for 30 minutes

 Break – they take a break away from their working environment of 30 minutes

 Period 3: History – they will log into their Google History Classroom and work for an hour

 Period 4: Art and Design – they will log into their Google Art and Design Classroom and work for an hour